whot/python-libevdev/doc/source/tutorial.rst

 That's really it.
 The uinput device can be created from any context.
 By using a real device as source context it's easy to duplicate an existing device with exactly the same attributes.
-The resulting uinput device is a libedev context too, so all the previously mentioned methods work on it - it just won't ever send events.
+The resulting uinput device is a libevdev context too, so all the previously mentioned methods work on it - it just won't ever send events.
 Usually you'd create a new libevdev context from the device at the uinput's device node::

         uinput = device.create_uinput_device()